 Harsh strips of luminescence glared from overhead, insufficient for the task of illuminating the twisting mass of roofless tunnels and walkways despite their intensity.
 Husk couldn’t help but feel a small sliver of disgust toward his squalid surroundings, but he squashed the sentiment as soon as it appeared.
 Such sneering condescension had been a failing of his during as old life.
-As a TRA agent, as Husk, it was more that a failing.
+As a TRA agent, as Husk, it was more than that.
 It was simply unacceptable.

 “Requesting status report.”
 Husk whispered into his microphone.
 His appeal was directed toward Administrator, but Spearhead and Gale would be able to hear him through their own helmets.
 There was no need to give away the team’s position by shouting as they ran.